 The Fund has sustainable investment as its objective within the meaning of Article 9 of the SFDR.
-The sustainable investment objective of the Fund is to make a positive impact on worldwide environmental sustainability and social standards through investing in global listed companies which make a positive impact on the world (as measured by a positive contribution to one or more of the UN Sustainable Development Goals) while at the same time having a low environmental footprint and operating within the environmental boundaries that support sustainable planetary thriving.
+The sustainable investment objective of the Fund is to make a positive impact on worldwide environmental sustainability and social standards through investing in global listed companies which make a positive impact on the world (as measured by a positive contribution to one or more of the UN Sustainable Development Goals) while at the same time having a low environmental footprint and operating within the environmental boundaries that support sustainable planetary.
+In addition to the sustainable investment objective, the Fund aims to generate positive risk-adjusted returns in the long-term.